 The popliteus is a muscle located at the back of the knee.
 It’s what helps to unlock the knee from a straightened position.
 If your hamstrings are tight, it may cause an extra strain on the popliteus muscle or tendon.
 This strain happens because straightening your knee is much more difficult with tight hamstrings.

-We’ve already explained how tight hamstrings make the pelvis tilt backward, which strains the back.
-But what’s going on in the joints and muscles that causes the pain?
+We’ve already explored how tight hamstrings cause the pelvis to tilt backward, which strains the back and causes pain.
+But what’s really going on in the joints and muscles?

 The ischial tuberosities are the parts of the pubic bone that the hamstrings pull on when they are tight.
 Adjacent joints move at the same time because they are “coupled” together in movement.

-Now that we’ve covered reasons for and problems caused by tight hamstrings, it’s time for the good stuff .
-Treatment!
+Now that we’ve thoroughly covered the reasons for and problems resulting from tight hamstrings, it’s time to dive into the good stuff . . .

-There are many avenues to choose from on the path towards healing.
+There are many healing avenues from which to choose.
 The right way forward depends on your unique needs.
-The good news is, most hamstring injuries can heal on their own with enough time and rest.
+Most hamstring injuries can heal on their own with proper time, rest, and Muscle Activation Techniques.

 Resting your leg is most important, especially if your pain/injury is severe.
 Take it as a signal from your body to press the “pause” button.